Skip to Content

 Germination time and tips

-• Use a seedling heat mat.
+• Use a seed heating mat.
 This is the best way to speed up any pepper seed’s germination.
-The seedling heat mat is a heating pad that is controlled by a thermostat.
+The heating mat is a heating pad that is controlled by a thermostat.
 Set it to 80-85°F.

 • Keep the seeds wet.
 Each day, check your seedling cells for moisture.
 If the surface of the soil is beginning to dry out, spray with water several times to keep the seeds moist.
 Never let the seeds become dry during this process!